Cxrlo19/Vibelist/readme.md

 ## 🧠 How It Works

 1. User types a vibe (e.g. *"late night drive to Tinashe and Bryson Tiller"*)
-2. Backend sends vibe to **Groq** which extracts:
+2. **Groq** analyzes the vibe and extracts:
    - Artist names mentioned
    - Audio features (energy, valence, tempo)
    - Playlist name, mood description, vibe tags
-   - 10 song suggestions
+3. **Last.fm** expands the artist list with sonically similar artists
+4. **Groq** generates 10 songs using the expanded artist context
-3. **Spotify API** enriches each song with album art and direct links
+5. **Spotify API** enriches each song with album art and direct links
-4. Results returned to the mobile app and displayed with animations
+6. Results are returned to the app, displayed with staggered animations
+7. User can save playlists — synced to Supabase for cross-device access

 ---

 ## 💡 Possible Implementations

-- **Similar Artist Discovery** — integrate Last.fm's `artist.getSimilar` to expand artist seeds and generate richer, more accurate playlists
 - **ML Personalization** — track saves and taps to build a taste profile over time, feeding it back into the generation prompt for increasingly personal results
-- **Cross-Device Sync** — replace AsyncStorage with Supabase-backed cloud storage tied to user accounts
 - **Apple Music Support** — alternative to Spotify for link enrichment and album art using MusicKit (exploratory)
-- **Docker** — containerize the backend for consistent local and production deployments
-- **App Store Release** — publish via Expo EAS Build and EAS Submit
+- **App Store Release** — publish via Expo EAS Build and EAS Submit (requires Apple Developer account)
+- **Web Version** — Next.js frontend hitting the same backend for browser access

 ---